- Getting Started

 Edge Application Authentication APIs

-OpenNESS supports authentication of Edge compute apps that intend to call EAA APIs.
+OpenNESS supports the authentication of Edge compute apps that intend to call EAA APIs.
 Applications are authenticated by the Edge Node microservice issuing the requesting application a valid TLS certificate after validating the identity of the application.
-It should be noted that in the OpenNESS solution, the Application can only be provisioned by the OpenNESS controller.
+In the OpenNESS solution, the Application can only be provisioned by the OpenNESS controller.
 There are two categories of Applications as discussed above and here is the implication for the authentication.

-- Existing pubic cloud application ported to OpenNESS: In this scenario, a customer may want to run existing apps in the public cloud on OpenNESS edge without calling any APIs or changing code.
-In this case the Application cannot call any EAA APIs and consume services on the edge compute.
-It just services the end-user traffic.
-So the Application will not call authentication API to acquire a TLS certificate.
+- Existing public cloud application ported to OpenNESS: In this scenario, a customer may want to run existing apps in the public cloud on OpenNESS edge without calling any APIs or changing code.
+In this case, the Application cannot call any EAA APIs and consume services on the edge compute.
+It just services end-user traffic.
+Thus, the Application will not call an authentication API to acquire a TLS certificate.

-For applications executing on the Local breakout the Authentication is not applicable since its not provisioned by the OpenNESS controller.
+For applications executing on the Local breakout, the Authentication is not applicable since it is not provisioned by the OpenNESS controller.

 Authentication APIs are implemented as HTTP REST APIs.

-More details about the APIs can be found here Application Authentication APIs
+More details about the APIs can be found at Application Authentication APIs.